 - Destruction of Cultural Heritage of Bunyoro Kingdom

-- Oil Revenue sharing between Gov’t, Oil companies, Kingdom, Communities, etc (Where and whats is the basis of the revenue sharing formula or determining the so called the Oil districts)
+- Oil Revenue sharing between Gov’t, Oil companies, Kingdom, Communities, etc (Where and what is the basis of the revenue sharing formula for determining the so called the Oil districts)

 - Government passing un favorable laws such as the Public Order Management Law that is intended to provide a basis for cracking down on CSO activities in the oil region

 - Anticipated carbon emissions expected to worsen climate change

 - Capacity of oil host communities to engage on oil issues of concern

 - Restricted access to park resources especially in areas where oil wells have been sunk (Locals collect hand craft materials, firewood, etc. Currently limited to 2 times a week.

 H).
 Focus of NAPE’s Oil governance Programme in Uganda

 NAPE’s Oil governance programme focuses on strengthening three thematic areas